-- Portable Air Conditioning: To cool units with heat-vulnerable people or create a common cooling room. - Fans: To bring cool air in overnight, or move cool air around a space.
-Fans pointed directly at a person only give the perception of cooling and are not an effective direct cooling mechanism at high temperatures. - Thermometers: To monitor indoor temperatures and use during in-person check-ins. - Towels, Hats, or Extra Lightweight Clothing: To wet and wear throughout the day to stay cool. - Buckets: To place feet/ ankles/ legs in cool water. - Window Coverings: Materials could be cardboard covered in foil (with the foil facing outside to reflect the sun), dark fabric etc. - Bottled Water: For offsite check-ins and mobile staff teams. - Water Bottles or Cups: For onsite staff and building tenants with access to running water.
+- Portable Air Conditioning: To cool homes or create a common cooling room. - Fans: To bring cool air in overnight, or move cool air around a space.
+Fans pointed directly at a person only give the perception of cooling and are not an effective direct cooling mechanism at high temperatures. - Thermometers: To monitor indoor temperatures and use during in-person checkins. - Towels, Hats, or Extra Lightweight Clothing: To wet and wear throughout the day to stay cool. - Buckets: To place feet/ ankles/ legs in cool water. - Window Coverings: Materials could be cardboard covered in foil (with the foil facing outside to reflect the sun), dark fabric etc. - Bottled Water: For offsite check-ins and mobile staff teams. - Water Bottles or Cups: For onsite staff and building tenants with access to running water.